 However, it is best to keep cats and dogs as far away from each other as possible.
 Cats can be stressed by being housed too close to dogs.
 Even constant barking in the background can create stress-related health issues for cats.
 So, take this into consideration when planning the layout of your facilities.

 You will also need to create intake isolation facilities.
-To protect your resident population from exposure to disease, you’ll need to have a place to house any incoming animals for a minimum of two weeks.
+To protect your resident population from exposure to disease, you’ll need to have a place to house any incoming animals for a period of time.
 During that time, you will be able to assess each animal’s health and temperament.
 These facilities can be smaller, since they will not be the animals’ permanent dwellings.

 If you already have the complete health and temperament history of an animal coming into your care, you can waive the two-week isolation period.
 We have found it helpful, however, to keep the animals in a separate area until they get used to the new routine, new diet, and new personnel.
 It makes merging them into the general population easier.

 If you do not have an architect to assist you at this stage, there are many kennel and cattery plans that can be adapted for your unique situation.
 Information about such plans is available through Shelter Planners.
 Also, visits to other sanctuaries will help you see what works and what doesn’t.